 Omega-3 Fatty Acids.

 Omega fatty acids are thought to reduce muscle inflammation and increase the production of collagen.
 Reducing inflammation aids in reducing dog joint pain.
 Omega-3’s such as Docosahexaenoic Acid (DHA) and Eicosapentaenoic Acid (EPA) generally come from fish.
 However, certain types of fish are said to have a higher quality and volume of omega-s fatty acids.
-These omega-3 fatty acids are often incorporated as ingredients in dog hip and joint supplements.
+Omega-3 fatty acids are often incorporated as ingredients in dog hip and joint supplements.

 In conclusion, many dog hip and joint supplement products have different ingredients and doses of glucosamine and chondroitin.
 Some products also contain things like turmeric, MSM and various vitamins and minerals to aid in the rebuilding of your dogs cartilage.
 So as our dogs age, we can make their transition to maturity a good one with exercise, good nutrition, vet visits and by giving our dogs hip and joint supplements.